Stemme S10: Operational history

+For the MWP Himalaya research mission in 2013/2014, the expedition leader chose a Stemme S10 VTX from FH Aachen to map the glacier areas of the Annapurna-Mount Everest region for the first time and to research the mountain wind systems.
+The Deutsche Welle TV science documentary ‘From Strausberg to Mount Everest’ demonstrates the wide range of capabilities of the Stemme S10 for scientific measurement campaigns.

 Two examples were used by the United States Air Force Academy between 1995 and 2002 under the designation TG-11A.

 In December 2017, the Colombian Air Force received two Stemme S10 VTs for training purposes.